-Georgian Court University is launching a new Master of Science degree in the rapidly growing field of Homeland Security.
+Georgian Court University is offering a Master of Science degree in the rapidly growing field of Homeland Security.
 GCU will provide students with the knowledge, skills, and abilities to succeed in homeland security or advance professionally in public or private organizations as a protective services professional.
 Georgian Court curriculum includes courses on hostage negotiation, emergency preparedness and response, and the informal and formal money transfer system that funds terrorism.
 At GCU, you’ll learn from Robert J. Louden, Ph.D., former chief hostage negotiator for the New York City Police Department (NYPD), as well as other internationally known faculty with insight into the global war on terror.
 Whether you are considering a career in homeland security for the first time or are currently a law enforcement professional looking for new challenges, GCU offers a learning experience you just can’t find anywhere else.
-Classes are forming now for the Spring 2011 semester.
 Register now!

 Featured Mission Areas

 The Department of Homeland Security has unique career opportunities that will challenge your mind and reward your skills and talents.
 As a homeland security employee, you will help secure our borders, airports, seaports, and waterways; research and develop the latest security technologies; respond to natural disasters or terrorists assaults; and analyze intelligence reports.

 From general mission support and law enforcement to immigration and travel security and prevention and response, exciting professional growth opportunities exist throughout the field.

 Mission support careers involve the following fields: medical, human resources, facilities, budget, procurement, science and technology, training, intelligence, planning and coordination, detection, civil rights, fraud detection, and more.